 Jesmyn Ward: Waiting for Katrina

-That harrowing experience inspired Ward’s new novel, Salvage the Bones.
-It was just nominated for the National Book Award for fiction.
+That harrowing experience inspired Ward’s novel, Salvage the Bones.
+It won the 2011 National Book Award for fiction.
 It’s a rare depiction of contemporary African-American life in a rural setting, on the wooded outskirts of a small town.

 Salvage the Bones centers on Esch, a 15-year-old girl in a house full of boys and men.
 Over ten days leading up to Katrina, Esch and her brothers are preoccupied with their own, serious dilemmas, while only their father — drunk and ineffectual — grasps the urgency of their peril.

 But it was a more familiar tragedy that made Jesmyn Ward the writer she is: a car accident that claimed the life of her younger brother.
 "He taught me an important lesson, that — it’s so clichéd but — we’re not promised anything, and we can die at any time ...
 What could I do with my life that if I did die in a month, or a year, or tomorrow, whenever, that I would feel that I’d lived a life worth living, and done something that makes me happy? ...
 And so I went against my better judgment, which told me that I should study for the LSAT and go to law school, and I decided to commit to writing.”

 Bonus Track: Jesmyn Ward reads from Salvage the Bones

 The ThiefArtist: Howard ShoreAlbum: Hugo Original SoundtrackLabel: HOWE RECORDSPurchase: Amazon